 Either the Applicant or an individual authorized to request certificates on behalf of the Applicant may submit certificate requests.
-Applicants are responsible for any data that the Applicant or an agent of the Applicant supplies to DigiCert.
+Applicants are responsible for any data that the Applicant or an agent of the Applicant supplies to DigiCert or an RA.